VainF/DeepLabV3Plus-Pytorch/README.md

 ## Some Details

+* In this repo, images are used for validation without any cropping, which is different from 4.1 of [1].

+        We thus employ crop size to be 513 during both training and test on PASCAL VOC 2012 dataset.

 * The init learning rate is different from original paper.
-I use 5e-4 for voc when the author uses 7e-3.
+I use 3e-4 for voc when the author uses 7e-3.

 * **4G GPU RAM** is required for batch size of 4.
-Try to reduce batch size or change crop size if GPU memory is limited.
+If GPU memory is limited, try to reduce batch size or change crop size.
+Note that batchnorm usually needs large bacth size.
+As an alternative, you can use [group normalization (GN)](https://arxiv.org/abs/1803.08494).

 * Multi-Grid are not introduced in this repo according to the paper. see 4.3 of [2].